-14.4 Segregation
+15.4 Segregation

 The contractor shall ensure that all communications cables are sufficiently separated from power cabling or other cabling to ensure satisfactory performance of the communications cabling system.
-Separation distances shall be in accordance with AS/CA S009.
+Separation distances shall be in accordance with AS/CA S009 and AS/NZS 14763.2.

 It is the contractor's responsibility to ensure that any breaches of minimum separation requirements caused by other service installers after the SCS is installed are brought to the attention of the other service installer (in the first instance) and UQ if compliance cannot be achieved.
+This is to be adheard to in all places including ceiling spaces, risers, wall cavities, service umbilicals to 'island' workstations and reticulation under the desks for row of workstations.

-14.5 Vertical Riser Cabling
+15.5 Vertical Riser Cabling